eamy-org/eamy-web/src/texts/motivation/assesments/complex.assesments.motivation.openhit.md

-## complex
 The processes in healthcare organizations are a total nightmare.
-- lots of variousconditions
+- lots of various conditions
 - different processes for different cases
 - different processes for different people
 - a large number of parameters